Scottish-Tech-Army/learning-play-audit/cdk-stacks/README.md

   - An S3 bucket containing the uploaded photos undexed above.
 The objects have keys `/surveys/[SURVEY UUID]/photos/[PHOTO UUID]`
   - Lambda functions for the survey client to [add](resources/addSurveyLambda) and [confirm](resources/confirmSurveyLambda) survey upload.
   - API Gateway wrapper for these lambda functions.
   - Asynchronous Lambda function to  [email](resources/emailSurveyLambda) survey responses to the survey user (triggered by [confirm](resources/confirmSurveyLambda).
+As some required libraries have binary dependencies, this Lambda function is created as a Docker image.
   - Cognito user pools for survey users and survey admin users.
 Separate pools to allow for greater admin user security.
   - Cognito identity pool to assign role to survey admin user pool, allowing read access to the DynamoDB table and the S3 bucket.
 - Frontend